 Do you have a burning question regarding UK speed cameras?
 The speed camera FAQ's answers the most commonly asked questions:

-‣How do the different UK speed cameras work?
+Read more about the different UK speed cameras.

 The number of fixed penalty fines issued in England and Wales has risen seven-fold from around 260,000 in 2000-2001 to 1.8 million in 2003-2004.
 Speed cameras are reportedly currently netting more than £20m a year profits for the Treasury.
 Motorists caught by the cameras have three points added to their licence and pay a £60 fixed penalty.

 The number of speed cameras has now reached about 6,000 across the country, 2,500 of them being mobile speed cameras.

 Currently there are nine different speed camera types that are in use by the Police and local government to enforce speed limits on the UK road network.
 Speed cameras in use are Gatso, Truvelo, SPECS, Peek, SpeedCurb, Watchman, Traffic Light, DS2 and Mobile.
 To read more about a specific speed camera see Camera Types.

 There are three main methods that UK speed cameras use to detect a speeding motorist.
 The first method used by Gatso and mobile cameras is to send a Laser or Radar beam at the passing vehicle.
 The beam is then returned back to the speed camera equipment, providing an exact speed.
 The second method used by Truvelo and DS2 is too use loops in the road, if the passing vehicle drives too fast over the loops, the speed camera is triggered.
 The third method used by SPECS is to take a photograph of all passing vehicles at point 'a', then several hundred metres along the road at point 'b' a second photograph is taken.
 Both photographs are date and time stamped, the speed camera equipment then calculates your average speed.
 To read more about a specific speed camera see Speed Camera Types.